 Documentation/Paperwork requests from patients

-At times we are asked to provide paperwork for Work and Income, disability certificates, medic alert forms or your employer etc. As these take time a documentation fee is charged.
+At times we are asked to provide paperwork for Work and Income, disability certificates, medic alert forms or your employer etc. As these take time a documentation fee can be charged.
 We ask that you give ample time for these forms to be completed.
 If this paperwork is urgent we ask that you make an appointment to see a GP.
 We ask that you give at least 7 days notice, especially if no appointment has been made for this.
 If you need it done in less time, you will need to make an appointment.
-A standard consultation charge will apply.
+A standard consultation charge will apply, possibly more if the form is lengthy and takes significant time to complete.

-Please note – our new on-line Patient Portal service is now available.
+Please note – our new on-line Patient Portal service, Health365 is now available.
 To contact the Practice on-line please register for the Portal with reception next time you visit.
 You will then be able to order repeat prescriptions at your convenience.
+However, you will still generally need to be seen by the doctor if you have not been seen for the specific medical condition for which the medication is required, in the preceeding 6 months.

-It is often difficult for GP staff to take phone calls during the day, or return phone calls during the day.
+It is often difficult for GP staff to take phone calls during the day, or return phone calls during the day because they are seeing patients face-to-face and generally very busy.
+Please do not ask for the GP to call you as this is generally not possible.
 If your matter is urgent, please discuss with the nurse, or make an appointment to see the relevant GP.

 Results are otherwise sent out to patients in the mail.
 If a result is abnormal or urgent, or requires attention, a GP or nurse will contact you.
 Should you ring requesting results, the nurse taking the call will have to let you know a result without reading your history or background.
 Should you require your results urgently, it is best for you to see the person who ordered the test or X-ray/Scan etc. If that is not possible, please make an appointment to be seen by any GP.
 There is a standard charge for this.